top of page

 FILTER REPLACEMENT & WATER DRAINAGE

-Step 4: Remove and replace the internal cartridge of the filter.
+Step 2: Remove and replace the internal filter cartridge.

-Step 5: Screw the filter cap back on.
+Step 3: Put the filter back in place and screw the cap back on.

-Step 6: Open the two water valves on the TUB (top and bottom).
+Step 4: Open the two water valves of the AirTub (top and bottom).

 📌Inside the chiller package, we have included a replacement water filter.

-This is meant to cover your first filter change, so your system is never left without filtration while you purchase a new one.
+This is meant to cover your first filter change, so your system is never left without filtration while you purchase a new one from us.

 Filter Specifications: